MichalOpoka/ecfr/cfr/title-46-Shipping/chapter-I-Coast-Guard-Department-Homeland-Security/subchapter-F-Marine-Engineering/part-58-Main-Auxiliary-Machinery-Related-Systems/subpart-58.25-Steering-Gear/section-58.25-5.md

 ##### § 58.25-5 General. #####

-Link to an amendment published at 89 FR 50177, June 12, 2024.

-(a) Definitions.
+(a) The following definitions apply to this subpart:

 *Ancillary steering equipment* means steering equipment, other than the required control systems and power actuating systems, that either is not required, such as automatic pilot or non-followup control from the pilothouse, or is necessary to perform a specific required function, such as the automatic detection and isolation of a defective section of a tanker's hydraulic steering gear.

 *Auxiliary steering gear* means the equipment, other than any part of the main steering gear, necessary to steer the vessel in case of failure of the main steering gear, not including a tiller, quadrant, or other component serving the same purpose.

-Control system means the equipment by which orders for rudder movement are transmitted from the pilothouse to the steering-gear power units.
+*Control system* means the equipment by which orders for rudder movement are transmitted from the pilothouse to the steering-gear power units.
 A control system for steering gear includes, but is not limited to, one or more—

-(1) Transmitters;
+(i) Transmitters;

-(2) Receivers;
+(ii) Receivers;

-(3) Feedback devices;
+(iii) Feedback devices;

-(4) Hydraulic servo-control pumps, with associated motors and motor controllers;
+(iv) Hydraulic servo-control pumps, with associated motors and motor controllers;

-(5) Differential units, hunting gear, and similar devices;
+(v) Differential units, hunting gear, and similar devices;

-(6) All gearing, piping, shafting, cables, circuitry, and ancillary devices for controlling the output of power units; and
+(vi) All gearing, piping, shafting, cables, circuitry, and ancillary devices for controlling the output of power units; and

-(7) Means of bringing steering-gear power units into operation.
+(vii) Means of bringing steering-gear power units into operation.

 *Fast-acting valve,* as used in this subpart, means a ball, plug, spool, or similar valve with a handle connected for quick manual operation.